bento64/bento64.github.io/content/about/index.md

 - [ ] Dedicated about page for academic and employment.
 - [ ] Other information such as PGP public key, mailing guidance, skills, technologies of interest.
+- [ ] Recommended online places by other great folks.

 ### For other places:
 - [ ] A lot...